-This is where I plonk my journalism and public engagement stuff.
+This is where I plonk my journalism and public engagement stuff, starting with forthcoming/most recent.
 Enjoy!

 ‘Facebook: A Universal Tattoo?’
 A few images, and a video, of the TedX talk I delivered in November 2016 as part of the TedX Conference at Fallibroome Academy.